ufs-community/land-DA_workflow/docs/source/DASystem.rst

 ..
 COMMENT: ADD alt tags!!!

 First, ``do_submit_cycle.sh`` reads in a configuration file for the cycle settings.
-This file contains the information required to run the cycle: the experiment name, start date, end date, the paths of the working directory and output directories, the length of each forecast, atmospheric forcing data, the Finite-Volume Cubed-Sphere Dynamical Core (:term:`FV3`) resolution and its paths, the number of cycles per job, the directory with initial conditions, a namelist file for running Land DA, and different DA options.
+This file contains the information required to run the cycle: the experiment name, start date, end date, the paths of the working directory (i.e., ``workdir``) and output directories, the length of each forecast, atmospheric forcing data, the Finite-Volume Cubed-Sphere Dynamical Core (:term:`FV3`) resolution and its paths, the number of cycles per job, the directory with initial conditions, a namelist file for running Land DA, and different DA options.
 Then, the required modules are loaded, and some executables are set for running the cycle.
 The restart frequency and running day/hours are computed from the inputs, and directories are created for running DA and saving the DA outputs.
 If restart files are not in the experiment output directory, the script will try to copy the restart files from the ``ICSDIR`` directory, which should contain initial conditions files if restart files are not available.
 Finally, the script creates the dates file (``analdates.sh``) and submits the ``submit_cycle.sh`` script, which is described in detail in the next section.

 ``submit_cycle.sh``